Better bounds for matchings in the streaming model: Introduction

 In this paper, we improve upon the best known bounds for both the single pass and multi-pass settings.
 In the single pass setting, we prove an optimal impossibility result for vertex arrivals, which also yields the best known impossibility result in the edge arrival model.
 For the multipass setting, we give a simple algorithm that improves upon the approximation obtained by Ahn and Guha in the vertex arrival setting, as well as yields an efficient solution to the Gap-Existence problem considered by Charles et al\cite{dev10}.

-{\bf Lower bounds.} In this paper we build upon the communication complexity approach taken in \cite{gkk:streaming-soda12} to obtain lower bounds via what can be viewed as multi-party communication complexity.
-Our main result is an optimal bound on the best approximation ratio that a single-pass $\tilde O(n)$ space streaming algorithm can achieve in the vertex arrival setting: \begin{theorem}\duallabel{thm:main} No (possibly randomized) one-pass streaming algorithm that outputs a valid matching with probability at least $3/4$ can obtain a better than $1-1/e+\delta$-approximation to the maximum matching, for any constant $\delta>0$, unless it uses at least $n^{1+\Omega(1/\log\log n)}$ space, even in the vertex arrival model. \end{theorem} We note that this bound is matched by the randomized KVV algorithm\cite{kvv} for the online problem and the deterministic $\tilde O(n)$ space algorithm of \cite{gkk:streaming-soda12}.
+{\bf Lower bounds.} Our main result is an optimal bound on the best approximation ratio that a single-pass $\tilde O(n)$ space streaming algorithm can achieve in the vertex arrival setting: \begin{theorem}\duallabel{thm:main} No (possibly randomized) one-pass streaming algorithm can obtain a $(1-1/e+c)$-approximation to the maximum matching with probability at least $3/4$ for any constant $c>0$, unless it uses at least $n^{1+\Omega_c(1/\log\log n)}$ space, even in the vertex arrival model. \end{theorem}

+\begin{remark} In fact, we prove a more refined statement: for every integer $k\geq 2$ if the edge set is partitioned among $k$ players communicating in the number-in-hand model (with the $i$-th player sending a single message to the $(i+1)$-th after receiving a message from the $(i-1)$-th player) no algorithm can achieve a $1-(1-1/k)^k+\Omega(1)$ approximation to maximum matching unless it uses $n^{1+\Omega(1/\log\log n)}$ communication. \end{remark} We note that this bound is matched by the randomized KVV algorithm\cite{kvv} for the online problem and the deterministic $\tilde O(n)$ space algorithm of \cite{gkk:streaming-soda12}.
 One striking consequence of our bound is that no single-pass streaming algorithm can improve upon the more constrained {\em online} algorithm of KVV, which has to make irrevocable decisions, unless is uses significantly more than $\tilde O(n)$ space.
 Our bound also improves upon the best known bound of $2/3$ for small space one-pass streaming algorithms in the {\em edge arrival model}.

-{\bf Comparison with \cite{gkk:streaming-soda12}} It was shown in \cite{gkk:streaming-soda12} via an analysis of the natural two-party communication problem that no one-pass streaming algorithm that uses $\tilde O(n)$ space can achieve approximation better than $2/3$ in the edge arrival setting and $3/4$ in the vertex arrival setting.
+It was shown in \cite{gkk:streaming-soda12} via an analysis of the natural two-party communication problem that no one-pass streaming algorithm that uses $\tilde O(n)$ space can achieve approximation better than $2/3$ in the edge arrival setting and $3/4$ in the vertex arrival setting.
 Furthermore, the authors also gave a communication protocol that proves the optimality of both bounds for the communication problem, thus suggesting that a more intricate approach would be needed to prove better impossibility results.
+While the lower bounds from \cite{gkk:streaming-soda12} follow from a construction of a distribution on inputs that consists of two parts and hence yields a two-party communication problem, here we obtain an improvement by constructing hard input sequences that consist of $k$ parts instead of two, getting a lower bound that approaches $1-1/e$ for large $k$.